albertstarfield/project-zephyrine/CODE_OF_CONDUCT.md

-# Contributing to Project Zephyrine

-Thank you for your interest in contributing!
-Adherence to these guidelines is essential for maintaining the quality, integrity, and traceability of the project.

 # Contributor Covenant Code of Conduct

-All contributors are expected to read and abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).
-All interactions within this project are governed by it.
+All contributors are expected to read and abide by our [Code of Conduct](./CODE_OF_CONDUCT.md) and [Contributing Guidelines](./CONTRIBUTING.md).
+All interactions within this project are governed by them.

 ## Article I: Pledge